 Day 3: Papallacta, Guango, and San Isidro

 We start birding near Papallacta Pass.
 If the weather looks nice, we may head straight up to the top.
 The páramo here is wet and lush, and we’ll look for species that we didn’t see yesterday, like the charismatic Rufous-bellied Seedsnipe and the skulking White-chinned Thistletail.
 If the weather does not cooperate, we may first bird some elfin forest just before treeline, where we have a decent chance to find some scarce birds such as Masked Mountain-Tanager, Buff-breasted Mountain-Tanager, Black-backed Bush-Tanager, and Agile Tit-Tyrant.
 Later on, we check the Polylepis woodland for Giant Conebill before birding our way down to San Isidro, checking for Torrent Ducks as we go.
 Located on an old ranch adjacent to extensive subtropical cloudforest, Cabañas San Isidro will be our base for the next two nights.
 The hummer feeders here usually have one or two species that we didn’t see at Guango, including Bronzy Inca.

 We spend the whole day birding the subtropical forest, and there is plenty to keep us busy.
 Lights that are kept on during the night attract large numbers of insects, resulting in a feeding frenzy early in the morning – numerous birds can be see almost on your doorstep like Green Jay, Andean Motmot, Black-capped Tanager, Montane Woodcreeper, Black-billed Peppershrike, Subtropical Cacique, and Pale-edged Flycatcher.
 The lodge has had some success feeding antpittas, and we may find Chestnut-crowned and White-bellied Antpittas coming into worms.
 Birding the roadsides near the lodge is a lot of fun.
 Large mixed species flocks roam the forest and hold flashy birds such as Saffron-crowned Tanager, Black-eared Hemispingus, and Rufous-breasted Flycatcher.
 Cute Rufous-crowned Tody-Flycatchers, and Long-tailed Antbirds skulk in the bamboo but can be found with a little work.
-At night we’ll search for the “mystery” owl that lives near the cabins; this bird could be an undescribed race of Black-banded Owl, though some have suggested it could be a new species.
+At night we’ll search for the “mystery” owl that lives near the cabins; this bird may be an undescribed race of Black-banded Owl, though some have suggested it could be a new species.

 Day 5: Guacamayos to Sumaco

 Only 30 minutes’ drive from San Isidro is the famous Cordillera de Guacamayos, an outlying ridge of the Andes with extensive forest and numerous rare and local species.
-Birding a trail along the ridge holds numerous neat birds, some of them seriously rare, and we hope to see at least a few of them.
+The trail along the ridge holds numerous neat birds, some of them seriously rare, and we hope to see at least a few of them.
 Possibilities include Black-billed Mountain-Toucan, Slate-crowned Antpitta, Dusky Piha, Barred Antthrush, Greater Scythebill, Ocellated Tapaculo, Chestnut-breasted Wren, and White-faced Nunbird, among many other more common species.
 Later, we start driving to WildSumaco, making stops along the Loreto Road to look for Cliff Flycatcher, Blackish, and various hummingbirds at feeders.
 In late afternoon we will reach the WildSumaco reserve located in the beautiful mid-elevation cloudforests at the base of the Sumaco volcano.
-We’ll spend the next three nights at this nice lodge.
+We’ll spend the next three nights at a nice lodge.

 Day 8: WildSumaco to Napo Wildlife Center